 The appointment in 2018 of Virgil Abloh as Louis Vuitton’s artistic director of menswear shook up the fashion industry.
 The American designer/DJ/stylist was originally known for being Kanye West’s creative director.
 He has since made waves with his luxury streetwear label, Off-White—worn by the likes of Jay-Z, ASAP Rocky, Beyonce, and Rihanna.

-Abloh’s first show for Louis Vuitton at Paris Fashion Week in June incorporated elements of streetwear and redefined the very meaning of luxury.
+Abloh’s first show for Louis Vuitton at Paris Fashion Week in June 2018 incorporated elements of streetwear and redefined the very meaning of luxury.